Did you know?

 Second prizes up to $5 million!

-Not surprisingly, larger states such as California and New York have had the most Match 5 winning tickets, but million-dollar prizes have also been won in many jurisdictions with the smallest American lotteries, such as Delaware, Idaho, Kansas, Maine, Nebraska, New Hampshire, New Mexico, North Dakota, Oklahoma, Rhode Island, Vermont, West Virginia, Wyoming and the District of Columbia.
+Not surprisingly, larger states such as California and New York have had the most Match 5 winning tickets, but million-dollar prizes have also been won in many jurisdictions with the smallest American lotteries, such as Delaware, Idaho, Kansas, Maine, Nebraska, New Hampshire, New Mexico, North Dakota, Oklahoma, Rhode Island, Vermont, West Virginia, Wyoming, the District of Columbia, and Virgin Islands.

 Of those 1,290 winning Match 5 tickets, 203 have been worth more than $1 million because they included the optional Megaplier.
 Thirty-three were worth $5 million, 38 were worth $4 million, 53 were worth $3 million and 79 were worth $2 million.

 Texas has been the luckiest big-money Megaplier state, with 32 winning tickets sold valued at $2 million to $5 million.
 Florida is next with 27 Megaplied Match 5 winning tickets sold.

 Mega Millions has provided the two smallest American lotteries with the biggest prizes in their history thanks to Match 5 with Megaplier prizes – North Dakota had a $3 million winner in May 2016 and again in March 2021, while Wyoming had a $5 million winner in March 2016.
 And in August 2020, there was a $3 million winning ticket sold in the Virgin Islands.